 - Possible difficulties in supervision should be discussed first with the person responsible for the doctoral programme or with the dean of the school.
 At the university level the contact person is the head of LUT Doctoral School, i.e. Vice Rector, Research and Innovation.

-- Possible complaints or correction requests are handled according to the University Regulations on Education and the Completion of Studies.
+- Possible complaints or correction requests are handled according to the LUT Degree Regulations.